ViaductCSS/license/README.md

 # LICENSE

-All code in Viaduct CSS is released under the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0.html) license and is copyright of Ben Cooper, Jon Park, Paul Taylor & Tim Gale **unless otherwise stated**.
+All code in Viaduct CSS is released under the [MIT](http://opensource.org/licenses/MIT) license and is copyright of Ben Cooper, Jon Park, Paul Taylor & Tim Gale unless otherwise stated.

 Exceptions include, but are not limited to: